katamb/itc8080/README.md

 * 1.3.1 - should be configured according to needs and initiated
 * 1.4.1 - requires setting password, so should be done manually
 * 1.4.3 - requires setting password, should be done manually
+* 1.5.4 - core dumping should be restricted if it seems needed in given environment
+* 1.6.x - AppArmor should be setup for the specific environment
+* 1.7.x - Does not directly help to reduce attack surface, more of a legal topic
+* 1.8.1 - GUI is usually needed for workstations
+*
 ### Section 2 - Services
 * 2.1 time synchronization - doesn't really help us reduce attack surface
 * 2.2.15 Ensure mail transfer agent is configured for local-only mode - requires modifying conf file manually